-HIU will no longer provide a health insurance option beginning August 2017.
-Every student must provide proof of health insurance that meets the requirements of the ACA (Affordable Healthcare Act) any other Federal or California state law currently in force.
+Beginning August 2017 Hope International University no longer provides a direct health insurance option.
+Every student must provide proof of health insurance that meets the requirements of the ACA (Affordable Healthcare Act) and of any other Federal or California state laws currently in force.